LinqLover/sonyx/docs/study/study-design.md

     - used in the last year if used longer than one year, otherwise used in the last 6 months
   - basic visual and acoustic abilities
 - environments for recruitment:
-  - SWT undergraduate students from summer semester 2021
+  - [x] SWT undergraduate students from summer semester 2021
-  - graduate students from seminars at SWA chair
+  - [x] graduate students from seminars at SWA chair
-  - graduate students from seminars at Neuroscience group
+  - [x] graduate students from seminars at Neuroscience group
-- compensation via gift coupons
+- financial compensation (30 €/participant)
-  - *TODO MGMT: how expensive coupons?*

 ## Analysis